Mbed-TLS/mbedtls/yotta/data/example-tls-client/README.md

 6. Copy `build/frdm-k64f-gcc/test/mbedtls-test-example-tls-client.bin` to your mbed board and wait until the LED next to the USB port stops blinking.

 7. Start the serial terminal emulator and connect to the virtual serial port presented by FRDM-K64F.

-For settings, use 115200 baud, 8N1, no flow control. **Warning:** for this example, the baud rate is not the default 9600, it is 115200.
+	Use the following settings:

+	* 115200 baud (not 9600).
+	* 8N1.
+	* No flow control.

-8. Press the reset button on the board.
+8. Press the Reset button on the board.

 9. The output in the terminal window should look similar to this: